dearnani/myRepoSearch/README.md

 Configuration:
 The following are the application specific settings needs to be configured and this file should be in class path which bundles in jar
+The given consumerKey and consumerSecret are just show the sample datay, may not work.

 	app-settings.properties

 	github.api.search.keyword=reactive